Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 **CONS**:

-* Easy to miss tiny features if your interval is not fine enough, in which case you will need a *lot* of samples $N$ to properly cover the domain
+* Easy to miss tiny features if your interval is not fine enough, in which case you will need *lots* of samples $N$ to properly cover the domain